 Good seeing you on Saturday.
 Thanks for pointing us in the direction of these new routes.
 We climbed this one in one long pitch (70 meter rope needed) and it was fantastic.
 Certainly will get better with more traffic.
 Would have tried the others in the area had we not lost our sun.
 The 11d with your draws on it looks stellar too...any idea what the crack to the left (with the obvious pin down low) goes at?
 Did you put in some anchors for this line?

+Good route Bob.
+A really nice addition to the canyon in the 5.10 range.
 We did the whole route (12 bolts) with a 60 meter rope but belayed about 10 feet below the first bolt.
 A 60 meter rope easily makes it from there but as always be careful.
 Tie a knot in the end of your rope if there is any doubt in your mind.